ideas-lab-nus/lab-website/content/author/admin/_index.md

 - Principal Investigator
 ---

-Adrian Chong is an Assistant Professor in the [Department of the Built Environment](https://www.sde.nus.edu.sg/bdg/) at the [National University of Singapore (NUS)](http://www.nus.edu.sg).
-He specializes in building performance modelling and simulation, with expertise in uncertainty quantification and building data analytics.
-He leads the Integrated Data, Energy Analysis + Simulation (IDEAS) research group, which engages in the interaction between building performance simulation, real-time data and machine learning.
+Dr. Adrian Chong is an Assistant Professor in the [Department of the Built Environment](https://www.sde.nus.edu.sg/bdg/) at the [National University of Singapore (NUS)](http://www.nus.edu.sg).
+His research interest is in building energy modeling and simulation, focusing on model calibration and uncertainty quantification.
+At NUS, he leads the Integrated Data, Energy Analysis + Simulation (IDEAS) lab, a multidisciplinary group researching the interaction between building performance simulation, measured data, and machine learning.
+Adrian is also the subject editor (validation, calibration, and uncertainty) for the journal [Building Simulation](https://www.springer.com/journal/12273) and an NUS principal investigator at the SinBerBEST program Theme E - Cyber-Physical Testbed (https://sinberbest.berkeley.edu/research/theme-e-cyber-physical-testbed).